Reviewed by CC Payoff Calc Editorial Team against primary government sources · Updated 2026-05-02

 Apple Card Payoff Calculator: Daily Interest Compounding Explained

-Reviewed by Soft Crown Editorial Team.
+Reviewed by CC Payoff Calc Editorial Team.
 APR data verified May 2, 2026 against apple.com/apple-card.

 The Apple Card is unique among major credit cards in displaying daily interest accrual in real time in the Wallet app.
 The math is the same daily-balance method every other card uses; Apple just shows it transparently.
 APR range 18.24-28.24% variable (May 2026).
 No annual fee.
 1-3% Daily Cash rewards.